BenjaminGuinet/BenjaminGuinet.github.io/_pages/about.md

 I also enjoy science communication beyond academia.
 Check out the <a href="/blog">Blog section</a>, where I share articles written for a broader audience on a range of topics—all viewed through the lens of evolution.

 I'm always happy to connect—whether you're a fellow researcher interested in collaboration or simply curious about my work.
-Feel free to reach my on `benjamin.guinet95@gmail.com`.
+Feel free to reach me on `benjamin.guinet95@gmail.com`.